statgen/locuszoom/README.md

 #### Predefining State With `data-region`

-You can also describe the locus query aspect of the State (chromosome, start, and end position) using a `data-region` attribute of the continaing element before populating it, like so:
+You can also describe the locus query aspect of the State (chromosome, start, and end position) using a `data-region` attribute of the containing element before populating it, like so:

 ```html
 <div id="foo" data-region="10:114550452-115067678"></div>